KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 **Numbers !!important!!**

-When numbers are concated into a string **they will not be added** but will when there are in a integer or double
+When numbers are concatenated into a string **they will not be added** but will when there are in a integer or double

 ```java
 int x = 420;